Hiking the Grand Canyon of Pennsylvania

 Although a primitive campsite means no facilities, we actually saw a toilet at one of the sites.
 So cute.

-Anyway, after hiking 10 miles / 16 km, we picked a campsite which turned to be a very good one.
+Anyway, after hiking 10 miles / 16 km, we picked a campsite which turned out to be a very good one.
 It had a fire pit and a bench made of stones as well as a little stream of water.

 We set up tents, put up a fire and made one of the most delicious dinners I've ever tried.
-That night we had buckwheat with some polish stew and a squash paste which we call a caviar.
+That night we had buckwheat with some Polish stew and a squash paste which we call a caviar.
 I don't know why, but food always tastes so good while camping outdoors.
 We had a great time, but some of us were a bit scared because of the noise in the bushes not far from our campsite.
-We could not figure out what it was, but it could be a racoon, or maybe a turkey.
+We could not figure out what it was, but it could be a raccoon, or maybe a turkey.

 On the second day, we only had to hike 6 miles / 10 km, and unlike the first day, we made it surprisingly fast and easy.